Kurento/kurento/doc-kurento/source/features/kurento_protocol.rst

 An *RPC call* is represented by sending a *request* message to a server.
 The *request* message has the following members:

 - ``jsonrpc``: A string specifying the version of the JSON-RPC protocol.
 It must be ``2.0``.
-- ``id``: A unique identifier established by the client that contains a string or number.
+- ``id``: A unique identifier established by the client, that contains a string or number.
 The server must reply with the same value in the *response* message.
 This member is used to correlate the context between both messages.
 - ``method``: A string containing the name of the method to be invoked.
 - ``params``: A structured value that holds the parameter values to be used during the invocation of the method.